Interop-community/Project-Herophilus-Assets/index.md

 made these assets available to anyone using fully open source software and all under Apache 2 licensing.

 Project Herophilus intent is to help with various areas related to data challenges consistently seen across all areas of healthcare for decades.
-We created a [Fictious Org.](docs/General/FictitiousOrg.md) for consistency.
+We created a [fictious organization](docs/General/FictitiousOrg.md) for consistency.
-The overall project is intended to deal with [Integration Standards Support](docs/Design/IntegrationStandardsSupported.md) and non industry standard data challenges.
+The overall project is intended to deal with [integration standards support](docs/Design/IntegrationStandardsSupported.md) and non industry standard data challenges.
 At Project Herophilus we [leverage industry leading open source technologies](docs/Technical/Technologies.md)

 - Intelligent DaaS (Data as a Service): Simplify and enable easier and more consistent access to data.
 It is intended to be